observIQ/disk-usage/README.md

 ## Usage
 Pass `--help`
 ```
-Usage of ./disk-usage-linux-amd64:
+Usage of ./disk-usage:
+  -alert-type string
+    	Alert type to use.
+Defaults to slack for backwards compatability, falls back on Stdout if slack params are not set (default "slack")
   -alsologtostderr
     	log to standard error as well as files
   -c string
-    	Pass a slack channel (default "#some_channel")
+    	Slack channel
   -dryrun
     	Run without sending alerts
   -log_backtrace_at value